oscarzhou/n0d3/exampleSite/content/_index.md

 - Responsive design for all devices
 - Terminal-style UI elements

-## The Matrix Awaits
+## The n0d3 Awaits

 Dive into the code, explore the posts, and become part of the system.
-The matrix is everywhere - it's all around us, even now in this very room.
+The n0d3 is everywhere - it's all around us, even now in this very room.

 ---

-*"There is no spoon."* - The Matrix
+*"There is no spoon."* - The n0d3